nexmo-se/video-captioning-app-react/neru/README.md

 - Run `npm start` in the `../frontend` to start frontend app

 ### `neru deploy` to deploy it to your neru account
-- Before runing `neru deploy`, copy the frontent build directory to `neru/public`: `cd ../front && run npm build && cp ./build ../neru/public`
+- Before runing `neru deploy`, copy the frontent build directory to `neru/public`: `cd ../front && run npm build && cp -rf ./build ../neru/public`